Lab Founder & Principal Investigator

 |

-After her work with the lab, Kate earned her master's degree in counseling from the Northwestern University affiliated Family Institute.
-As an undergraduate student intern in the Flourishing in Health Lab, she worked on studies related to mindfulness meditation and recruited eligible study participants (cancer patients and their caregivers).
+As a Northwestern University undergraduate student intern in the Flourishing in Health Lab, she worked on studies related to mindfulness meditation and recruited eligible study participants (cancer patients and their caregivers).
+She went on to pursue her master's degree in counseling from the Northwestern University affiliated Family Institute

 |

-During her time with the lab, Louisa earned her bachelor's degree in Architecture and Design from the School of the Chicago Art Institute.
-As an undergraduate student intern in the Flourishing in Health Lab, she worked on a project that looks at the relationship between architectural design and health.
+As a School of the Chicago Art Institute undergraduate student intern in the Flourishing in Health Lab, Louisa worked on a project that looks at the relationship between architectural design and health.
+She earned her bachelor's degree in Architecture and Design during her time as an undergraduate intern

 |